 What is MFA?

 Unfortunately, misconceptions about MFA exist and often deter users from using it and taking advantage of the security that it provides.
 The misconceptions seem to be prevalent in the business world.
-Organizations tend to think that rolling out MFA for the entire company is difficult and cumbersome and could be counterproductive.
+Organizations tend to think that incorporating multi-factor authentication software into their IT infrastructure and rolling out MFA for the entire company is difficult and cumbersome and could be counterproductive.

 The reality of the matter is the opposite.
 With today’s security technologies, enabling MFA for company-wide use can be done quickly and with virtually no interruptions.
 And once it is done, the benefits that MFA brings to the table far outweigh any possible inconveniences that a company might face during implementation.